-Along the eastern shore there are three other islands, theisland of Olives, isola of the Dream, also during dry periods reachable on foot from the coast, and theisland of Trimelone.
+Along the eastern shore there are three other islands, theisland of Olives, the isola of the Dream, also in dry periods reachable on foot from the coast, and theisland of Trimelone.

-Starting from Rinascimento the banks returned to populate with noble villas, experienced as urban settlements to be opposed to the countryside, and making the lake a destination for one elite tourism.
+Starting from Rinascimento the banks returned to populate with noble villas, lived as urban settlements to contrast with the countryside, and making the lake the destination of a elite tourism.

-Tourism as it is conceived today developed from the end of the nineteenth century, although it is still an elitist tourism.
-One of the first tourist locations was Gardone Riviera, Where Luigi Wimmer, in love with the place, built a small hotel that, expanded over time, became one of the buildings that made up the Grand Hotel Gardone Riviera.
-Other small hotels and villas were subsequently built in the vicinity, and after that Gabriele d'Annunzio he built the Vittoriale degli Italiani, the fame of the place was further enriched.
+Tourism as it is conceived today developed from late nineteenth, even though it is still an elite tourism.
+One of the first tourist locations was Gardone Riviera, Where Luigi Wimmer, in love with the place, he built a small hotel which, enlarged over time, became one of the buildings that made up the Grand Hotel Gardone Riviera.
+Allesue proximity arose subsequently other small hotels and villas and, after that Gabriele d'Annunzio he built the Vittoriale degli Italiani, the fame of the place was further enriched.

-Since second after war tourism has undergone a significant transformation, joining a long-term tourism, the so-called “hit and run” tourism; short breaks, only for the weekend or even for a few hours.
-Both types of tourism have led to considerable changes in the organization of the territory and inhabited centers.
+Since second after war tourism has undergone a significant transformation, alongside tourism with a long stay, the so-called “hit and run” tourism; short breaks, just for the weekend or even for a few hours.
+Both types of tourism have caused notable changes in the organization of the territory and of the inhabited centers.

 In the last few years a type tourism has also taken place hiking, for which they have been made appropriate infrastructure and an extraordinary one "Entertainment tourism", thanks to the creation of important theme parks, such as Gardaland, the most visited Italian amusement park.